sagemath/sagewiki_to_gh-2022-10-10/sd2-coffeeshops.md

  * Solstice: On the ave between 41st and 42nd.
 Notable because they serve coffee, tea, and beer!
 No wifi (or very weak).  http://www.cafesolstice.com
  * Cafe on the Ave: 42nd and University Ave: Free wifi (they give you a WEP key when you buy anything).
 Lots of outlets, large. http://seattle.wifimug.org/index.cgi?CafeOnTheAve
  * Trabant Chai Lounge: On 45th between University Ave and Brooklyn Ave (next to the movie theatre).
 If chai is your thing go here.
 Free wifi. http://seattle.wifimug.org/index.cgi?TrabantChaiLounge

+Note that the Allegro, the Cafe on the Ave, and the Starbucks at 42nd and the Ave are basically all next door to each other.
+The Cafe on the Ave and the Allegro are fairly large and can accommodate fairly large groups of people working together easily.